MPI-BGC-Functional-Biogeography/rtry/README.md

 └── README.md
 ```

-Note: If user wishes to try out the package with the provided example scripts, it is advised to download the entire directory (optional: `archive` directory) and maintain the file structure.
+Note: If user wishes to try out the package with the provided example scripts, it is advised to download the entire directory and maintain the file structure.

 <br>